habibcilmd-cardiologist/dr-cil/content/en/services/heart-failure/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Can heart failure be cured?"
+      answer: "Heart failure generally cannot be completely cured but can be controlled with appropriate treatment.
+Symptoms can be relieved, quality of life improved, and disease progression slowed."
+    - question: "Can I exercise with heart failure?"
+      answer: "Yes, regular exercise under medical supervision is beneficial for heart failure patients.
+Cardiac rehabilitation programs offer safe and effective exercise protocols."
+    - question: "How much fluid should I consume daily?"
+      answer: "In severe heart failure, fluid intake may be limited to 1.5-2 liters per day.
+However, this amount is determined by individual assessment."
+    - question: "Do I need a pacemaker or ICD?"
+      answer: "Not all patients do.
+Device therapies are considered in patients with low ejection fraction, wide QRS, or high risk of sudden death."
+    - question: "Am I a candidate for heart transplant?"
+      answer: "In advanced-stage heart failure, heart transplantation may be considered for patients who don't respond to other treatments and whose overall condition is suitable.
+This is a complex process evaluated by a specialist team."
 ---

 Heart failure is a condition where the heart cannot pump enough blood to meet the body's needs.
 This disease affects approximately 64 million people worldwide, particularly affecting 10% of the population over 65 years of age.
 In Turkey, there are approximately 2 million heart failure patients.
 With modern treatment approaches, the vast majority of patients can maintain a quality life.